List of honours dedicated to Raoul Wallenberg: Germany

 Streets were named after Wallenberg in both East and West Germany.

+Chile

+There is a monument dedicated to Raoul Wallenberg on the Amerigo Vespucci Avenue in Santiago.
+This memorial locates in front of the Russian Embassy and seems to ask where is him.

 Hungary

 Budapest named Wallenberg as an honorary citizen in 2003.
-Several sites honor him, including Raoul Wallenberg Memorial Park, which commemorates those who saved many of the city's Jews from deportation to extermination camps, and the building that housed the Swedish Embassy in 1945.
+Several sites honour him, including Raoul Wallenberg Memorial Park, which commemorates those who saved many of the city's Jews from deportation to extermination camps, and the building that housed the Swedish Embassy in 1945.

 In July 2012, Hungary paid tribute to Raoul Wallenberg in a ceremony at Budapest's Holocaust museum, marking 100 years since his birth.
-Zoltan Balog, minister for human resources and social affairs, said that "evil must be rejected".
+Zoltan Balog, Minister for Human Resources and Social Affairs, said that "evil must be rejected".

 Israel

-Israel granted Wallenberg honorary citizenship in 1986 and honored him at the Yad Vashem memorial as one of the Righteous Among the Nations.
+Israel granted Wallenberg honorary citizenship in 1986 and honoured him at the Yad Vashem memorial as one of the Righteous Among the Nations.
 Other tributes to Wallenberg in Israel include at least five streets named after him.
 On Raoul Wallenberg Street in Tel Aviv, a statue identical to one in Budapest was installed in 2002 (see below), made by the sculptor Imre Varga.